storey/fbAdHighlighter/README.md

 "adblock-proofed," only those in the newsfeed, which Facebook is attempting to make visible even to users using adblock.

+# Update History

+### v0.1.2
+- Added a "close" button to the highlighting overlay so users can interact with the ad if they wish.
+- Search for the "Sponsored" text inludes text added using the :before/:after pseudoselectors.

+### v0.1.1
+- Added support for all Facebook locales.

 # Code Overview

 - *manifest.json* contains information about the overall structure of the extension as well as the title, version number, and description.
 - *popup* is just a simple description of the extension that appears when the user clicks the icon in the upper right.
 - *ad_remover.js* is the script that runs on facebook.com, searches for ads, and highlights them.
+- *locale_info.js* keeps information about the "Sponsored" text in various languages to support all Facebook locales.
 - *externalCode* contains jquery 1.12.4

 # Running This Extension